 |#||Brand||Country of Origin|

-Champagnes are sparkling wines and sparkling wines are simply bubbling wines.
+Champagne are sparkling wines and sparkling wines are simply bubbling wines.
 Bubbling is brought about by carbonation.
-So, in the layman language, sparkling wines are more like sodas only that carbonation in sodas is brought about by carbon dioxide that is injected directly into the drink unlike in sparkling wine where carbonation occurs naturally in the second fermentation where the carbon dioxide is not allowed to leave.
+So, in the lay man language, sparkling wines are more like sodas only that carbonation in sodas is brought about by carbon dioxide that is injected directly into the drink unlike in sparkling wine where carbonation occurs naturally in the second fermentation where the carbon dioxide is not allowed to leave.

-Unlike normal wines that undergo one fermentation process, sparkling wine undergoes two fermentation processes.
-This process was discovered in the 17th century by Dom Perignon a Benedictine monk.
-He found that sugars that were not fully converted to alcohol started re-fermenting in spring when yeast came back to life after being dormant during winter.
+Unlike the normal wines that undergoes one fermentation process, sparkling wine undergoes two fermentation processes.
+This process was discovered in 17th century by Dom Perignon a Benedictine monk.
+He found that sugars which were not fully converted to alcohol started re-fermenting on spring when yeast came back to life after being dormant during winter.
 The winter also affected the grapes that did not fully ripen by the time they were being harvested for wine production.
 During the re-fermentation process, carbon dioxide will build up inside the bottle up to a point the bottles would explode and the cork would be blown out.
-Sparkling wine utilizes this second fermentation that traps carbon dioxide in the bottle making the wine fizz and spray all over when shaken then opened.
-The quality of the sparkling wine largely depends on the grapes used, the region of production, and the second fermentation method.
+Sparkling wine utilizes this second fermentation that traps carbon dioxide in the bottle making the wine to fizz and spray all over when shaken then opened.
+The quality of the sparkling wine largely depends on grapes used, region of production and the second fermentation method.

 Champagne production has two main rules that must be observed.

-a) The second fermentation process must utilize Method Champenoise.
-In this method, the fermentation takes place inside the bottle itself to create carbonation.
-This is an expensive way and labor-intensive process of producing bubbles but it gives great results in terms of taste and smell.
+a) The second fermentation process must utilise Method Champenoise.
+In this method, the fermentation takes place inside the bottle itself to create the carbonation.
+This is an expensive way and labour intensive process of producing bubbles but it gives great results in terms of taste and smell.

 b) The minimum amount of time champagne should be aged in the cellars before being sold must be at least 1.5 years.
-The effect of age on champagne is the improvement in terms of taste and flavors.
-The longer the aging period, the better the aromas and the more the flavors.
+Effect of age on champagne is the improvement in terms taste and the flavours.
+The longer the aging period, the better the aromas and the more the flavours.

-On the other hand, sparkling wine production tries to utilize a cheap method and also cheap grapes to make them more affordable.
+On the other hand, sparkling wines production tries to utilise a cheap method and also cheap grapes to make them more affordable.
 Charmat Bult Process is the production method engaged.
-The whole idea here is to have some bubbly wine with pocket-friendly prices, however, the bubbles produced are bigger than when using Method Champenoise and they also dissipate faster.
+The whole idea here is to have some bubbly wine with pocket friendly prices, however, the bubbles produced are more bigger than when using Method Champenoise and they also dissipate faster.
 There are no strict rules in making these wines and every industry does it their way.
-This method has made sparkling wines more affordable and brought the idea that sparkling wines are not to be reserved for special occasions only but also normal occasions.
+These method has made sparkling wines more affordable and brought the idea that sparkling wines are not to be reserved for special occasions only but also normal occasions.

 All champagnes are sparkling wines but not all sparkling wines are champagne.
-Champagne is a sparkling wine that is produced in the eastern part of Paris in France, a region called Champagne.
+Champagne are sparkling wines that are produced on the eastern part of Paris in France, a region called Champagne.
 The obvious thinking of everyone is that the difference between champagne and sparkling wine is all about where the wine is produced but that is not entirely true, there is more than that.
 The area of production matters due to climatic conditions and soil conditions of that region.
 Sparkling wines have different names in different areas.
-In the Champagne region of France they are called champagne, however, in other areas of France away from the Champagne region they are called Cremant and they come in different flavors depending on the grapes used in the production but they are less expensive than champagne.
-They offer variations in terms of taste and flavors though it is the nature of all French bubbly to offer elegance and crisp taste.
-In Spain sparkling wines are called Cava, in Germany, they are called Sekt and in Italy, they are called Prosecco and Asti.
+In Champagne region of France they are called champagne, however, in other areas of France away from the Champagne region they are called Cremant and they come in different flavours depending on the grapes used in the production but they are less expensive than champagne.
+They offer variations in terms of taste and flavours though it is the nature of all French bubbly to offer elegance and crisp taste.
+In Spain sparkling wines are called Cava, in Germany they are called Sekt and in Italy they are called Posecco and Asti.
 All these sparkling wines are different depending on the following reasons;

-Different sparkling wines are made using different grapes but when it comes to champagne, there are strict rules as to which grapes are used, at what ripening age they are harvested, which second fermentation method is used, and how long the fermentation method takes.
-Chardonnay, Pinot Noir, and Pinot Meunier are the only grapes used in the production of champagne.
+Different sparkling wines are made using different grapes but when it comes to champagne, there are strict rules as to which grapes are used, at what ripening age the are harvested, which second fermentation method is used and how long the fermentation method takes.
+Chardonnay, Pinot Noir and Pinot Meunier are the only grapes used in production of champagne.
 These grapes are specially selected and not all the grapes are used.
 They are also harvested before they are fully ripe.
 Apart from champagne, the other sparkling wine utilizes their local grapes and they might use a different production method.
 Though rare, you will find some countries produces red sparkling wines.
 Most sparkling wines have sugar converted to alcohol due to the second fermentation, therefore, they are dry and are not sweet.
-To indicate the dryness, they are normally labeled as brut.
-Some champagne is sweetened by twisting the production method to make them more palatable.
+To indicate the dryness, they are normally labelled as brut.
+Some champagne are sweetened by twisting the production method to make them more palatable.
 The following are good examples of sweetened champagnes

-The area from which sparkling wine is produced largely affects its quality due to the climatic conditions that affect the taste and quality of the grapes.
-This is brought about by the soil acidity, the amount of rainfall, the temperature levels, the amount of humidity, and the altitude.
+The area from which a sparkling wine is produced largely affects its quality due to the climatic conditions that affects the taste and quality of the grapes.
+This is brought about by the soil acidity, the amount of rainfall, the temperature levels, the amount of humidity and the altitude.
 This is why you will find the same varietal of grapes, maybe a chardonnay, that is grown in two different regions have different tastes and different aromas.
-For example, in the champagne region of France, the grapes do not ripen well before being harvested for the production of champagne.
-This effect of the grapes being mature but not ripe enough also affects the taste and flavors of champagne.
-Global warming has a good effect on the growth of grapes and now some countries like Australia are sharing the same climatic conditions as France.
-At the same time, the sparkling wines produced in these two different countries are different though they have some similarities.
+For example, in the champagne region of France, the grapes do not ripen well before being harvested for production of champagne.
+This effect of the grapes being mature but not ripe enough also affects the taste and flavours of a champagne.
+Global warming has some good effect on growth of grapes and now some countries like Australia are sharing the same climatic conditions as France.
+At the same time, the sparkling wines produced in this two different countries are different though they have some similarity.

-There are three common methods of producing sparkling wines.
-These methods differ in terms of time used to complete the second fermentation and also the end results are different.
-They differ in terms of aromas and flavors.
-This is because the aromas and flavors improve with age, therefore, the older the sparkling wine, the better the quality.
+There are three common method of producing sparkling wines.
+These methods differs in terms of time used to complete the second fermentation and also the end results are different.
+They differ in terms of aromas and flavours.
+This is because the aromas and flavours improves with age, therefore, the older the sparkling wine, the better the quality.
 The following are the methods.

 Unlike the methode champenoise, bulk charmat method is quick way of producing sparkling wine.
-The wine produced using this method has big bubbles which dissipate fast in comparison with champagne that have fine bubbles.
-This method uses pressurized stainless steel tanks to bypass time that would be needed for fermentation inside the bottle, riddling, and disgorgement.
-This happens so fast that the yeast introduced in the tanks is not yet dead.
+The wine produced using this method has big bubbles which dispates fast in comparison with champagne that have fine bubbles.
+This method uses pressurized stainless steel tanks to bypass time that would be needed to for fermentation inside the bottle, riddling and disgorgement.
+This happens so fast such that the yeast introduced in the tanks is not yet dead.
 To prevent further fermentation, the wines is then refrigerated and then bottled under pressure to prevent the carbon dioxide that had been build up from being lost.
-During bottling, the dosage is added to add flavours and to spice the taste.
-Sparkling wines that are made using the bulk charmat method are cheaper in terms of prices because the process consumes less time and the grapes used are also cheaper.
+During bottling, dosage is added to add flavours and to spice the taste.
+Sparkling wines that are made using bulk charmat method are cheaper in terms prices because the process consumes less time and the grapes used are also cheaper.
 On the other hand, these sparkling wines introduces more flavours and varieties of taste.
 Actually, we have this method to thank for making sparkling wines much more affordable and eliminating the idea of that champagnes are only for special occasions.
-Most champagnes cost around Ksh 6000 whereas sparkling wines go as low as Ksh 1000.
-In simple terms, the higher the quality of sparkling wine, the costly it is.
+Most champagnes cost at around Ksh 6000 whereas sparkling wines goes as low as Ksh 1000.
+In simple terms, the higher the quality of a sparkling wine, the costly it is.

-The quality of sparkling wines is described by the complexity of the flavors, the aromas, and the size of the bubbles.
-The methode Champenoise produces the finest bubbles but at the same time, this method is labour intensive and costly way of producing champagne.
+The quality of sparkling wines is described by the complexity of the flavours, the aromas and the size of the bubbles.
+The methode Champenoise produces the finest bubbles but at the same time this method is labour intensive and costly way of producing champagne.
 It is for this reason that all sparkling wines produced through this method are quite expensive.
-By the time a bottle of sparkling wine is corked ready for sale is normally not at its best quality but the quality improves with time.
-Most of the sparkling wines are made from white grapes which give white wines.
-As we have discussed before when dealing with white wines, age has a negative effect on the quality of wine due to the low amount of tannins.
-The older the white wine, the low the quality but when it comes to sparking wines, the older the sparkling wine the higher quality.
-I know this sounds controversial but the reason for quality improvement when it comes to sparking wines is the dosage that is added before the wine is corked after the second fermentation.
+By the time a bottle of sparkling wine is corked ready for sale is normally not at it’s best quality but the quality improves with time.
+Most of the sparkling wines are made from white grapes which gives white wines.
+As we have discussed before when dealing with white wines, the age has a negative effect on the quality of wine due low amount of tannins.
+The older the white wine, the low the quality but when it comes to sparking wines, the older the sparking wine the higher quality.
+I know this sounds controversial but the reason for quality improvement in when it comes to sparking wines is the dosage that is added before the wine is corked after second fermentation.
 This dosage continues giving the wine more flavours and great taste with time.
 Incase you visit any wine shop, you will realize that old sparking wines and old red wines sells at higher prices than their younger counterparts.